Bicycle

 Become a bicycle leader

-The Bicycle Committee’s New Leader Coordinator is Eileen Yin, who can be reached at Eileen.Y@hotmail.com.
-Contact Eileen to discuss the process of becoming a bicycle leader and how you can get in on the excitement!
-Eileen will work with you personally and guide you step by step through the process, which is:
+The Bicycle Committee’s New Leader Coordinator is Skip Doyle, who can be reached at SkipNewYork@Yahoo.com.
+Contact Skip to discuss the process of becoming a bicycle leader and how you can get in on the excitement!
+Skip will work with you personally and guide you step by step through the process, which is:

 1. Successfully complete the AMC Leadership Training course offered several times throughout the year (note: this program can be completed during the ‘skills’ training portion of the Bicycle Leadership training program; it is not a prerequisite)

-2. Co-lead a ride with someone who is already a bicycling leader.
+2. Co-lead a minimum of two rides with someone who is already a bicycling leader, and pay attention.

-3. Plan a ride, submit a ride listing to the Activities Database, and conduct the trip according to the AMC’s Leadership Guidelines under the guidance of an experienced, qualified New York-North Jersey Chapter bicycling day-ride leader.
+3. Scout and plan a ride on your own, submit a ride listing to the Activities Database, and conduct the trip according to the AMC’s Leader Requirements and Guidelines, the Outdoor Leader Handbook, the Code of Conduct, and all other club rules, under the guidance of an experienced, qualified New York-North Jersey Chapter bicycling day-ride leader.

 4. Complete a ‘check ride’ with the Bicycle Committee chair or designee.